-Rule 4 Students shall maintain the highest standards of academic honesty and integrity.
+Rule 3 Students shall maintain the highest standards of academic honesty and integrity.

-- A student will be considered to have violated this Rule if he/she forges any paper, report, test or notes, or engages in any other type of cheating and/or copying of the work of another student. - A student will be considered to have violated this Rule if he/she plagiarizes any publication or paraphrases any publication without appropriate citation.
+- A student will be considered to have violated this Rule if he/she forges any paper, report, test or notes, or engages in any other type of cheating and/or copying of the work of another student. - A student will be considered to have violated this Rule if he/she plagiarizes any publication or paraphrases any publication without appropriate citation. - The use of AI tools for completing assignments, projects, or exams is strictly prohibited, unless explicitly instructed to do so by the teacher.
+Students must ensure their submissions reflect their own understanding and effort.
+Misuse of AI undermines educational integrity and is subject to disciplinary action.